-Due to related parties increased from P 64.6 million to P 509.9 million
+Due to related parties decreased from P 509.9 million to P 322.7 million

 Due to related parties composed of cash advances from its parent company and a related party under common ownership for accommodation of certain expenses, working capital requirements, and other purposes.
+The decrease is primarily due to the settlement of the advances due to affiliates.

-Lease liability (including the non-current portion) decreased from P 6.7 million to P 6.2 million Movements to the account were due to repayments and amortization during the year.
+Lease liability (including non-current portion) decreased from P 6.2 million to P 5.8 million

+Movements to the account were due to repayments and amortization during the year.